 Oh, the distractions!

-The New York Times recently ran an article detailing on how A.I. fakery has entered the war with Iran.
-Some stark examples are here.
+A newspaper recently ran an article detailing how A.I. fakery has entered the war with Iran.

 According to a study of online activity by the social media intelligence company Cyabra, the vast majority of artificial intelligence videos regarding the war are engineered to promote pro-Iranian perspectives.
 These synthetic productions frequently rely on falsified imagery to project an exaggerated sense of Iranian military sophistication and superiority, creating a digital veneer of strength that does not reflect reality.

-This is also entering politics and in a big way.
+This is also entering politics, and in a big way.